15 Low-Cost Small Business Ideas You Can Start With a Small Budget

-Whether people travel for work or play, everyone wants to feel secure that their home is safe while they’re away.
+Whether people travel for work or play, everyone wants to feel secure that their home is safe while away.

 House-sitters watch over travelers’ homes while they’re gone.
-They may temporarily live in the home while their clients are away or regularly visit to ensure that their house is safe from external and internal threats.
+They may temporarily live in the home while their clients are away or regularly visit to ensure their house is safe from external and internal threats.

 House-sitting doesn’t generally require any materials or supplies.
 So, there are nearly no start-up costs.

 Start by offering to house-sit for family, friends, and friends of friends.
-This way, you can collect some positive client testimonials to bolster your reputation.
+This way, you can collect positive client testimonials to bolster your reputation.

 Word-of-mouth will be a powerful form of advertising for your business.
 People trust recommendations from people they know.
 So, offer to leave a small stack of business cards with your happy clients to pass on to their friends.